FACGCE Guitar Tuning

 What is FACGCE tuning best for?

-FACGCE is especially useful for alternate chord voicings, new songwriting ideas, ear training.
+FACGCE is especially useful for FACGCE guitar tuner, F-A-C-G-C-E tuning notes, math rock voicings.
 It changes the way open strings and chord shapes feel, so spend a few minutes listening to the open strings before learning full songs.

 Is FACGCE tuning good for beginners?